Chart of Accounts for Nonprofits: What It Is and Why You Need One

-Over time, traditional accounting systems tend to produce unwieldy charts of accounts (CoA) with thousands—if not tens of thousands—of unique account numbers.
+Over time, and without the right accounting software, traditional accounting systems tend to produce unwieldy charts of accounts (CoA) with thousands—if not tens of thousands—of unique account numbers.
 That is because most financial solutions use a hard-coded structure for the chart of accounts.
 For example, to track receivables across 6 locations, with 5 departments each, and 15 projects, you’d need 450 account code combinations—and that’s before you get started with accounts for expenses.

 - Reduced complexity and higher efficiency in transactional data entry